-My Mom’s Pecan Sandies have a shortbread-like cookie base that is studded with pecans and dusted with powdered sugar.
-This vintage Christmas cookie recipe is a delicious choice to add to your holiday baking list.
+Pecan Sandies have a shortbread-like cookie base studded with pecans and dusted with powdered sugar.
+This vintage Christmas cookie recipe from my mom’s recipe binder is a delicious choice to add to your holiday baking list.

 If you like shortbread cookies as much as I do, you are going to love my Mom’s Pecan Sandies.
-They are not overly sweet and such a nice, simple choice to include among all the fudge and other indulgent sweets on a holiday cookie tray.
+They are not overly sweet and such a nostalgic choice to include among all the fudge and other indulgent sweets on a holiday cookie tray.

 Our new Oregon town is so festive we feel like we packed our bags and landed smack in the middle of a Hallmark Christmas movie.
 There are lights and decorations everywhere you look.
 Christmas tree farms are abundant and the cooler weather does so much to catapult you straight into the holiday vibe.